danirus/django-comments-xtd/docs/tutorial.rst

 Show the list of users
 **********************

-Once the like/dislike flagging is enabled we might want to display the users who actually liked/disliked comments.

-Again, by addind an argument to the ``render_xtdcomment_tree`` templatetag we can get rendered the ``includes/django_comments_xtd/user_feedback.html`` with the list of participants.
+With the like/dislike buttons enabled we might as well consider to display the users who actually liked/disliked comments.
+Again addind an argument to the ``render_xtdcomment_tree`` will enable the feature.
+Change the ``blog/post_detail.html`` and add the argument ``show_feedback`` to the template tag:

-Change the ``blog/post_detail.html`` to add the argument ``show_feedback``.
-For this functionality to work we have to add a bit of JavaScript code.
-As django-comments-xtd templates use twitter-bootstrap_ we will load jQuery and twitter-bootstrap JavaScript libraries from their respective default CDNs too:

    .. code-block:: html+django